robenkleene/software-references/macos/finder.md

 # Finder

+- `⌥⌘C`: Copy path

+## Notes

 - The Finder can only show the image dimensions for directories that are indexed by Spotlight.
 (Adobe Bridge is a good substitute.)
-- `⌥⌘C`: Copy path
 - To move a file, just drag to the filename or icon, you can't drag to the row if you're not also over the filename or icon.

+## Spring-Loaded Folders

+The problem with spring-loaded folders is that if the delay is too short, it conflicts with dragging a file onto an app icon in the dock to open it, and if it's too long it is too slow to use.

+## Save Dialog Windows

+1. Open a Finder window at the destination location.
+2. Use the keyboard shortcut `⌥⌘C` to copy the path.
+3. Go to the save dialog.
+3. Use the keyboard shortcut `⇧⌘G` to enter the path.